Tool for Utilities to Address Stranded Assets, Renewable Energy Transitioning & Grid Modernization?

 Securitization — as a financial tool for the power industry to deal with stranded assets — has been around since 1997 in its current form.
 It was originally applied by what were then vertically integrated utilities in states to divest generation assets, and recover any remaining “stranded” value, as wholesale and retail markets displaced the conventional utility monopoly regulatory model.
 Subsequently, a few states and their utilities have deployed this financing tool to fund power plant retrofits accommodating stricter environmental regulations, or to recover extraordinary costs incurred as a result of storm damages and natural disasters.
 Since its inception, securitization has been used in 65 investor-owned utility (IOU) transactions involving the issuance of approximately $51 billion in bonds since 1997.
 However, as of July 2019, less than $6 billion of these bonds remain outstanding and in investor accounts.

-Some industry analysts, subject matter experts and stakeholders are now proposing securitization proposed in an even larger context: as an instrument for utilities to “recycle” the “lost” capital surrendered by the stranded asset into renewable energy generation.
+Some industry analysts, subject matter experts and stakeholders are now proposing securitization framed in an even larger context: as an instrument for utilities to “recycle” the “lost” capital surrendered by the stranded asset into renewable energy generation.
 In the simplest terms, the concept is to sell bonds repaid directly from ratepayers and not the utility, then the utility uses the bond sale proceeds to invest immediately in generation assets at the same return for shareholders as the stranded investment.